A Complete SOC Response Guide: Black Basta Ransomware

 - Process Explorer driver (procexp.sys) deployed to C:\windows\System32\r]drivers\ for EDR termination.

-Black Basta Ransomware Response Playbook:
+Black Basta Ransomware Incident Response Playbook

 When Black Basta is detected or suspected, implement those response procedures.
 Time is critical; fast containment can stop widespread encryption.

-Phase 1: Immediate containment
+Phase 1: Immediate Containment

 - Network Isolation: Disconnect infected machines from your network.
 Unplug ethernet cable, disable WiFi, and block all compromised host IPs all over the firewall.